Menu Top

 Given:

-The cubic polynomial is $p(x) = x^3 – 3x^2 + x + 1$.
+The polynomial is $p(x) = x^3 - 3x^2 + x + 1$.

-To Find: The values of $a$ and $b$.
+The values of $a$ and $b$.

 Solution:

-Let the zeroes of the polynomial be $\alpha = a-b$, $\beta = a$, and $\gamma = a+b$.
+Let the zeroes be $\alpha = a-b$, $\beta = a$, and $\gamma = a+b$.

-1. Sum of zeroes: $\alpha + \beta + \gamma = -\frac{B}{A}$
+Sum of zeroes = $\alpha + \beta + \gamma = -\frac{B}{A}$

-$$(a-b) + (a) + (a+b) = -\frac{-3}{1}$$
+$(a-b) + a + (a+b) = -\frac{-3}{1}$

 $a = 1$

-Now that we have the value of $a$, the zeroes are $1-b$, $1$, and $1+b$.
+Now we have the value of $a$.
+The zeroes are $1-b, 1, 1+b$.

-Using the product of zeroes relationship:
+Using the relationship for the product of zeroes:

-$$1 - b^2 = -1$$
+$1 - b^2 = -1$

-$b = \pm \sqrt{2}$
+$b = \pm\sqrt{2}$

-Final Answer: $a = 1$ and $b = \pm \sqrt{2}$.
+Final Answer: The values are $a = 1$ and $b = \pm\sqrt{2}$.

 Question 4.
 If two zeroes of the polynomial x4 – 6x3 – 26x2 + 138x – 35 are 2 ± $\sqrt{3}$ , find other zeroes.